dmbarbour/awelon/AboutAO.md

 In AO, a **word** is both a unit of modularity and a functional software component.
 A word has a definition.
 The relationship between words their definitions is maintained by a **dictionary** with a flat namespace.
 The formal semantics for every word is simply the inline expansion of its definition.
 Recursive definitions are invalid; loops are instead expressed using fixpoint combinators.
 Expansion ends at a finite sequence of text, numbers, blocks, and inlined ABC.

 Words in AO additionally have *informal, extrinsic* semantics based on naming conventions.
 For example, words of form `doc.foo` represent documentation, and words of form `test.foo` can represent a suite of automated tests.
-Spreadsheet-like systems might be modeled within a dictionary using naming conventions like `a1$foo` and `b3$foo` to define cells that can be rendered together as spreadsheet 'foo'.
-(Interactive development in AO uses spreadsheet instead of REPL.)
-Conventional desktop and console apps may precipitate from a dictionary with each `app.xyzzy` word resulting in an 'xyzzy' executable.

-Ultimately, an AO dictionary represents a complete system with hundreds of projects, services, tests, documents, resources, and applications.
-The dictionary will evolve due to cross-project refactoring and integration testing.
-In context of Awelon project, an AO dictionary may eventually become a convenient way to model user macros and tools.
+Conventions may guide use of word-level separate compilation and linking.
+The vision for AO is a growing, organic dictionary, with a hundred thousand words for hundreds of projects, tests, documents, services, and software components.
+Some parts of the dictionary will calcify, while others are subject to large scale refactorings across projects.

 The **.ao** file format supports conventional filesystem and text editor environments, but is intended primarily for development prior to richer environments.